falcosecurity/libs/proposals/20210818-driver-semver.md

   * different major versions cause a hard error
   * kernel minor < userspace minor causes a hard error
-  * kernel minor == userspace minor and kernel patch < userspace patch causes a warning (the probe is compatible but has known bugs, fixed in later versions)
+  * kernel minor == userspace minor and kernel patch < userspace patch causes a warning (the driver is compatible but has known bugs, fixed in later versions)

 4. Remove consumer name and version from the libscap build process